amauri-silva/vscode-extension/jas-plus-editor/README.md

 # Manage properties easily

 A resource bundle for [VS Code IDE](https://code.visualstudio.com/)<br>
-An easy alternantive to organaize all parameters in an alphabetical order.
+An easy alternative to organize all parameters in an alphabetical order.